 In contrast to black, white reflects light and, therefore, is the presence of all colours.
 As a result, it complements every shade, tone and hue there is.
 White paint creates a blank canvas, offering a minimalistic and simple look.
 While it can give your space an open and airy feel, too much white can be too clinical and stark.

 How to use it?
 Create a contemporary feel by using white paint in the kitchen.
-Use on walls and in accent features to create the impression of more space and make other colour choices pop.
+Use white walls and accent features to create the impression of more space and make other colour choices pop.
 An off-white colour, such as cream, creates a softer contrast.

 Get chalk painting